umbane/carbon-project/README.md

 ## Polygon Network Refactoring

-Refactoring this project to the Polygon network involved recompiling the [contracts for the Polygon network](polygon-contracts/) and will require deployment to a Polygon-compatible RPC endpoint.
+Refactoring this project to the Polygon network involved recompiling the three original [contracts for the Polygon network](polygon-contracts/) with additional contracts that will require deployment to a Polygon-compatible RPC endpoint.
 Key considerations include:

 * **Polygon is Carbon Neutral:** Polygon has been touted as carbon neutral, but since [2022 has been carbon negative](https://polygon.technology/blog/polygon-is-going-carbon-negative-in-2022-with-a-20-million-pledge)
 * **Gas Costs:**  Gas costs on Polygon are generally lower than on Ethereum, potentially reducing transaction fees.